BirdeeHub/lzextras/README.md

 ## ATTENTION: THIS REPO IS IN EARLY DEVELOPMENT

-This repository contains additional utilities and handlers for lze
+This repository contains extensions for [`lze`](https://github.com/BirdeeHub/lze#electric_plug-api)

+See there for more info on how to use the things here, there are some custom handlers you may register, and some utilities you can use to make your life easier.

 ### LSP handler